europace/kex-vorgang-update-api/README.md

 #### Hints

-* The Haushaltsposition `private Krankenversicherung` can only be related to one Antragsteller.
-If you provide more than one `antragstellerId` you will receive a GraphQL error with the error code 422
+* The Haushaltsposition `privateKrankenversicherung` can only be related to one Antragsteller.
+If you provide more than one `antragstellerId` you will receive a GraphQL error with the error code `422
-    - UNPROCESSABLE ENTITY.
+    - UNPROCESSABLE ENTITY`.

 **addPrivateKrankenversicherung** ( vorgangsnummer String!, privateKrankenversicherung [PrivateKrankenversicherung](#private-krankenversicherung)! ) -> [BasicCreatedResponse](#basiccreatedresponse)!